automl/HPOBench/README.md

 **Note:** HPOBench is under active construction.
 Stay tuned for more benchmarks.
 Information on how to contribute a new benchmark will follow shortly.

-**Note:** "If you are looking for a different or older version of our benchmarking library, you might be looking for [HPOlib1.5](https://github.com/automl/HPOlib1.5)
+**Note:** If you are looking for a different or older version of our benchmarking library, you might be looking for [HPOlib1.5](https://github.com/automl/HPOlib1.5)

 ## In 4 lines of code